DeepHiwase/eCommerce-API/README.md

 ---

 <p align="center">
-  Scalable E-Commerce API created with efficient tech stack with putting some modulerity in codebase
+  Scalable E-Commerce API created with efficient tech stack with putting some modularity in codebase

 </p>